-LOSE YOUR LICENCE

-You need a TV licence (£159/yr) to watch or record programmes as they're being broadcast, or to view any shows on BBC iPlayer.
+LOSE YOUR LICENCE You need a TV licence (£159/yr) to watch or record programmes as they're being broadcast, or to view any shows on BBC iPlayer.
 Whether you stream stuff on your tablet or only tune in to Freeview - them's the rules!
 If you're in a shared house, the simplest thing is to split the licence fee between you.
-If that doesn't apply to you, or you want to swerve the cost altogether:

-- See if your parents' licence covers you at uni.
-The catch is your device can't be plugged into the mains or an aerial while viewing. - · Skip BBC shows altogether.
-You can still catch-up online for the other channels, as well as use on-demand services like Netflix.
-Amazon Video and YouTube.

-Check for yourself: tvlicensing.co.uk/students
+If that doesn't apply to you, or you want to swerve the cost altogether: - See if your parents' licence covers you at uni.
+The catch is your device can't be plugged into the mains or an aerial while viewing. - Skip BBC shows altogether.
+You can still catch-up online for the other channels, as well as use on-demand services like Netflix, Amazon Video and YouTube.
+Check for yourself: tvlicensing.co.uk/students SAVINGS: WHAT NEXT Making a commitment to yourself so you can afford the lifestyle you want is really important.

-SAVINGS: WHAT'S NEXT?

-Making a commitment to yourself so you can afford the lifestyle you want is really important.
 Start a savings plan today so you don't have to stress about paying an unexpected bill or if you spend too much on a night out; you might even want to treat yourself to a holiday or something you've wanted for ages.

-To help me fund my uni lifestyle and the things I want, I plan to: Get a job/save my wages and put away £ per week/month Sell stuff I no longer need/use.
-I hope to raise £ Open a savings account and deposit £ per week/month Reduce my current spending by £ per week/month
+To help me fund my uni lifestyle and the things I want, I plan to: I also plan to: Get a job/save my wages and put away £ per week/month 1.
+Sell stuff I no longer need/use.
+I hope to raise £ 0 Open a savings account and deposit £ per week/month Ζ. Reduce my current spending by £ per week/month 3.
+LET'S GET QUIZZICAL OVER TO YOU....

-I also plan to:

-OVER TO YOU...

 Yikes, there's so much information that we've bombarded you with and there's loads to take in.
 Try out some of the questions below and see how much you know.
 Use the Manual to help you find the answers to these all-important questions.

-THE QUICK-FIRE ROUND

-- 1. What are the names of the two different types of Student Loan that you can apply for? - 2.
-At what point do you start repaying your - 3.
+THE QUICK-FIRE ROUND - 1.
+What are the names of the two different types of Student Loan that you can apply for? - 2.
+At what point do you start repaying your Student Loan? - 3.
 What other grants might you also be able to apply for whilst at uni? - 4.
-What is the minimum wage for an 18 year old?5.
-How much can you earn before you start paying income tax?
+What is the minimum wage for an 18 year old? - paying income tax?
 What's this called?

-THE LOWDOWN ON LOANS -TRUE OR FALSE

-- 1. You will have to pay back your Student Loan as soon as you get a job. - 2.
+THE LOWDOWN ON LOANS -TRUE OR FALSE - 1.
+You will have to pay back your Student Loan as soon as you get a job. - 2.
 Tuition fees are paid directly to the university - 3.
-The maximum tuition fee for a three-year - 4.
+The maximum tuition fee for a three-year degree is currently £9,250. - 4.
 The Maintenance Loan is paid directly into your bank account at the start of term. - 5.
-Fees are the same, no matter where in the UK you study.
+Fees are the same, no matter where in the UK you study

-TIME TO THINK

-Three things to consider when deciding on a student bank account are......
+TIME TO THINK Three things to consider when deciding on a student bank account are......
 Three quick and easy ways to save money are......

-if you need to are......

-Three costs to consider when living independently are......
+Three places you can borrow money if you need to Three costs to consider when living independently WOULD YOU RATHER...

-WOULD YOU RATHER....

 - 1. Stay at home or move away?

-- 2. Get a bank account for the freebies or
+- 2. Get a bank account for the freebies or with a

 - 3. Borrow from your folks or get a job?

 - 4. Budget or wing it?

 - 5. Save or spend?